Program Learning Outcomes

 Rich Reading Materials and Case Studies

-Skills Development Program
+Personal Skills Development (PSD)

-Quality and Continuous Improvement
+Accreditation and Continuous Improvement

 The AMBA accreditation

 As an alumnus, once you graduate, you are expected to continue to be involved.
-Through our Alumni Association your help will be critical in assisting students in matters of career orientation and prospects, networking of alumni, and input to the program Director concerning market needs and program development.
+Through our Alumni Association your help will be critical in assisting students in matters of career orientation and prospects, networking of alumni, and input to the program leadership concerning market needs and program development.